wncc/CodeInQuarantine/Week_5_FrontEnd/README.md

 - Log in to `internet.iitb.ac.in` or `moodle.iitb.ac.in` with one click
 - Block Websites for a certain period of time everyday
 - A search bar which opens the top YouTube video recommendation for that keyword
+- Display the total duration of a youtube playlist, given its link

 ### 5. JavaScript Implementations